 The course examines the goals of the US health care system, which is designed to provide high-quality, affordable and accessible health care.
 We will explore the regulation of health care professionals and institutions.
 The course will also discuss the contract, tort, and administrative law issues that come up in cases of informed consent, liability, malpractice, and end-of-life care.
 The course will also examine legal efforts to make health care affordable and accessible.
 We will study the regulation of both public and private insurance systems and use basic insurance principles to explore this area of law.
 Health law is complex for many reasons, including because it involves the interactions of state and federal statutes (and regulations) with longstanding principles of contract and tort law.
 The intersections between state and federal statutes and policies are also challenging.
 The 2010 Affordable Care Act will of course be a focus of the course.

-This course is designed to develop students’ practical research, analytical, writing and oral presentation and communication skills using real world problems in the information privacy and cybersecurity areas.
-A significant part of the learning relies on students assuming the roles of lawyers and performing law-related tasks in hypothetical situations.
+This course is designed to cover the “how” of being a privacy lawyer, including the ethics challenges confronted by in-house privacy counsel serving roles like Chief Privacy Officer and Data Protection Officer.
+Students will develop practical skills using real world problems in the information privacy and cybersecurity areas.
+Pragmatic guidance will be provided from experienced in-house and outside privacy counsel.
+Students will assume the roles of lawyers to perform tasks in hypothetical situations.
 The goal is to give students the chance to integrate legal theory, practical skills and ethics while engaging in a number of professional skills in a classroom setting.

-Case studies will be drawn from various real world matters and will form the basis for a number of different student exercises which will conducted in class or prepared by students out of class.
-The exercises will focus on key areas of practice in this area.
+Case studies will be drawn from various real world examples such as: Cambridge Analytica/Facebook, Equifax data breach and compliance with GDPR to form the basis for a number of different exercises.
+The exercises will focus on key areas of privacy and cybersecurity legal practice.
 By way of example, such exercises might focus on the following topics:

-Privacy impact assessments – providing advice with respect to when and how to use them, how to go about completing them, and how to utilize the results of the assessment, including action steps to take based on the assessment.
+Privacy impact assessments – providing advice with respect to when and how to use them, how to go about completing them, tools available for completing assessments and how to utilize the results of the assessment, including action steps to take based on the assessment.

-Commercial transactions between parties involving the transfer and handling of personal information – drafting and negotiating contract provisions (from the perspective of both parties) that address privacy and data security concerns and the related regulatory and other risks associated with handling personal information.
+Commercial transactions between parties involving the transfer and handling of personal information – drafting and negotiating contract provisions (from the perspective of both parties) that address privacy and data security concerns (e.g. Data processing agreements) and the related regulatory and other risks associated with handling personal information.

 Data breach notification – providing end to end advice to a business that is the victim of a data breach, beginning with the initial notification of the security incident, working with the IT and forensics teams to figure out what happened and how to contain the incident, determining whether there are any breach notification obligations, crafting the breach notification letter, responding to regulatory inquiries and enforcement actions, crafting notice of claim to insurance carriers of third party providers that may be at fault, pursuing insurance claims, defending and bringing litigations, and negotiating resolution of such claims and disputes.